Let's be real:

 Most people think junk car buyers are shady and are out to scam them, and often times that's the case.

-But I'm here to help you steer clear of the bad ones and deal with the good auto salvage yards.
+But I'm here to help you steer clear of the bad ones and deal with the good and honest auto salvage yards that offer cash for junk cars.

 But there are some that will try to make a quick buck at your expense if you don’t look out for your own interests when you’re selling your car for salvage or scrap.